In Honour of

 This Website won’t talk about Reconnaissance Squadrons but what Mickaël Oakey wrote was totally in the same mind with the men tasks honoured in this Website: Some far less glamorous or cinematically attractive occupations than that of the fighter or bomber boys although equally dangerous.

-That’s why I decided to create a Website dedicated to the men and women who equally gave their lives while serving in the RAF 38 Group Squadrons during World War II.
+That’s why I decided to create a Website dedicated to the men and women who gave their lives while serving in the RAF 38 Group Squadrons during World War II.
+Two sections are also dedicated to 46 Group and the Air Despatchers of the Royal Army Service Corps who flew with them.
 I decided that I wouldn’t forget them.

 But who am I and how did this story began?